Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/layout/grid.md

 </div>
 {% endexample %}

-The above example creates three equal-width columns on small, medium, large, and extra large devices using our [predefined grid classes](#predefined-classes).
+The above example creates three equal-width columns on small, medium, large, extra large and extra extra large devices using our [predefined grid classes](#predefined-classes).
 Those columns are centered in the page with the parent `.container`.

 ## Grid options